elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Support to configure falco alerts for slack and alertmanager.
 - Falcosidekick for handling falco outputs.
 - EIP for control plane on Exoscale
+- Octavia LB for control plane on Citycloud.
-- Support for HA control plane on Exoscale and Safespring
+- Support for HA control plane on Exoscale, Safespring and Citycloud.
 - End-user roles for Kibana are now created automatically during deployment.
 - CRDs, with the exemption of project calico, are now vendored in the /crds folder and deployed using ansible during the k8s apply step.
 - Fluentd-prometheus exporter for SC and WC